A life is not important except in the impact it has on other lives.

 SERVICE SERVES STAFF MEMBERS TODAY AND INTO THE FUTURE

 Some business leaders make distinctions between internal (employee) and external (customer) service; however, UCLA views service for employees and patients identically.
 In practice, patients and staff members are often one and the same.
 Alison Grimes, head of the Audiology Clinic and clinical professor of Head and Neck Surgery, sent a letter to the leader of her organization, CEO Dr. David Feinberg.
 That letter had nothing do to with her employment, but instead reflected on the service that her family had received at UCLA.
 In that letter, Alison noted, "My mother died at UCLA on Friday….
-I am writing to let you know that, in ...
+I am writing to let you ...